 - General Medical Council – Professional misconduct

-In accordance with our own procedures for capturing patient information, any safeguarding issue relating to Patient Support and Advocacy work will be recorded on a Patient Record Sheet.
+In accordance with our own procedures for capturing patient information, any safeguarding issue will be recorded on a Safeguarding Reporting Form.

-We are committed to reviewing our policy annually and updating our working practice regularly including safeguarding training every three years.
+We are committed to reviewing our policy and updating our working practice regularly including safeguarding training annually.